 The Eckert Herbarium is named for the late Dr. Theodore Eckert, a distinguished teaching professor.
 He was the herbarium's first curator, and his specimens formed the basis of the original collection.
 The collection features the vascular and mycological flora of Western New York.
 The majority of the specimens date from the '60s, '70s and '80s; the earliest date from 1861 through the turn of the 20th century.

-The Eckert Herbarium provides access to a privately held collection of lichens from Western New York and Downeast Maine.
-The database also includes records of lichens from Western New York deposited at other herbaria.
+Our database provides access to a privately held collection of lichens from Western New York (WNY) and Downeast Maine, as well as records of lichens from WNY deposited at other herbaria.

 The Herbarium Database, an application for Microsoft Access, is used to create a simple, searchable database of herbarium specimens.
 In addition, the application allows the user the printing of specimen labels from records in the database.
 Its creators believe that the Herbarium Database may be most appropriately used in personal and small institutional herbaria.

 Our portfolio of wildflowers, flowering shrubs and vines growing without cultivation in Western New York state includes several images of a species including habitat views, general views, and detailed views of the inflorescence, flowers, and fruits.